Tag

 Flying Squirrel

 The flying squirrels have a unique adaption that allows them to glide in the air, unlike their non-flying relatives.
 The patagium, a thin membrane that runs from their wrist to their ankles, allows them to accomplish this feat.
 These nocturnal rodents move gracefully from one tree to another while looking for food and cover in the night sky.
 They may survive in captivity for up to ten years but only approximately half that in the wild.
-Flying squirrels are widespread animals in many regions of the nation, but few people ever see them since they are nocturnal.
-These small animals feed on seeds, insects, and sometimes fruit, and their gliding feats make them favorites of nature lovers.
+Flying squirrels are widespread rodents in many regions of the nation, but few people ever see them since they are nocturnal.
 Due to habitat degradation, two subspecies of the northern flying squirrel are federally categorized as endangered.

 6. Fossa